 This study posed the question of how a preference to expedite or defer negative outcomes compares to that for positive ones.
 On the one hand, people might prefer to have inevitable negative events over as quickly as possible.
 On the other hand, a preference for delaying negative events is a preference for having a more remote self experience them rather than a closer self, according to the approach we are pursuing here.
-The results in the fourth panel of Table 2 show a blend of these two tendencies.
+The results in Table 3 show a blend of these two tendencies.
 Notice, first, that all the means in the table are less than 3.0, the midpoint of the patience scale.
-Values less than 3.0 indicate a preference for allotting more extra work days to the earlier year (see the preference list in the Method Section).
-In this respect, the data for extra work days agree with those for extra vacation days, for which the means also exhibited a positive time preference-a desire to expedite extra vacation days.
+Values less than 3.0 indicate a preference for allotting more extra workdays to the earlier year (see the preference list in the Method section).
+In this respect, the data for extra workdays agree with those for extra vacation days, for which the means also exhibited a positive time preference-a desire to expedite extra vacation days.

-A comparison of the diagonal to the off-diagonal cells in Table 2, however, reveals a striking difference between positive and negative outcomes.
-Whereas participants in Study 5a exhibited a greater preference to expedite outcomes over the large change than the small change intervals, participants in Study 5b preferred to postpone outcomes.
-For extra workdays, the mean patience scores for large-change intervals is 2.63 but for the small-change intervals 2.52.
-Thus, although participants want to be done with the extra workdays, this tendency is reduced over periods of large changes.
-The blend of these two tendencies results in correlations between anticipated change and preferences for extra workdays that are weaker than for extra vacation days, and they follow the opposite trend (median r = .10; W = 91, p = .089; mean r-to-z = .07, t(35) = 1.15, p > .10).
-Likewise, the difference in patience for large-change and small-change intervals is nonsignificant (see fourth row of Table 3).
+A comparison of the diagonal to the off-diagonal cells in Table 3, however, reveals a striking difference between positive and negative outcomes.
+Whereas participants in Study 5a exhibited a greater preference to expedite outcomes over the large-change rather than the small-change intervals, participants in Study 5b preferred to postpone outcomes.
+For extra workdays, the mean patience scores for large-change intervals are 2.63 but for small-change intervals are 2.52.
+Thus, although participants wanted to be done with the extra workdays, this tendency was reduced over periods of large changes.
+The blend of these two tendencies resulted in correlations between anticipated change and preferences for extra workdays that are weaker than for extra vacation days, and they follow the opposite trend (median r = .10; W = 91, p = .089; mean r-to-z = .07), t(35) = 1.15, p > .10.
+Likewise, the difference in patience for large-change and small-change intervals is nonsignificant (see the fourth row of Table 2).

-An analysis of patience for the large change and small change intervals in both studies, in the form of a 2 (large-change /small-change) x 2 (vacation days/work days) ANOVA, finds only the predicted interaction-large changes inducing an unwillingness to postpone vacation days and relative willingness to postpone work days (F(1,80) = 8.98, p < .01, $\eta_p^2 = .10$).
+An analysis of patience for the large-change and small-change intervals in both studies, in the form of a 2 (large change, small change) \times 2 (vacation days, workdays) analysis of variance (ANOVA), found only the predicted interaction-large changes inducing an unwillingness to postpone vacation days and relative willingness to postpone workdays, F(1, 80) = 8.98, p < .01, $\eta_p^2 = .10$.
 No significant main effects appeared in the analysis.